hackclub/hackclub/workshops/konami_code/README.md

 If you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful piece of creation!

-Here's how you can create a repl.it account:

-If you still face difficulties in signing up watch [this](https://www.youtube.com/watch?v=Mtqp4CUepk0).
+If you face any difficulties in signing up watch [this](https://www.youtube.com/watch?v=Mtqp4CUepk0).

 Now it is up to you!
 Do anything with this project, try to implement an easter egg similar to this in your other websites!